 Episodes of paralysis, if mild, can be aborted at onset by light exercise and a 2 g/kg oral carbohydrate load.
 Established episodes require thiazides, acetazolamide, or inhaled β-agonists.
 Severe episodes require Ca gluconate or insulin and dextrose IV.
 Regularly ingesting carbohydrate-rich, low-K meals and avoiding fasting, strenuous activity after meals, and cold exposure help prevent hyperkalemic episodes.

-Acute episodes are treated with KCl (see Inherited Muscular Disorders: Hypokalemic) and serum K levels are closely monitored.
-Episodes are prevented by maintaining a euthyroid state (see Thyroid Disorders: Treatment) and giving β-blockers (eg, propranolol).
+Acute episodes are treated with KCl (see Hypokalemic) and serum K levels are closely monitored.
+Episodes are prevented by maintaining a euthyroid state (see Treatment) and giving β-blockers (eg, propranolol).

 In addition to lifestyle changes including tightly controlled levels of exercise or activity, episodes may be prevented by giving a carbonic anhydrase inhibitor (eg, acetazolamide).
-A cardiac pacemaker or implantable cardioverter-defibrillator may be required to control cardiac symptoms.
+The major complication of Andersen-Tawil syndrome is sudden death from cardiac arrhythmias, and a cardiac pacemaker or implantable cardioverter-defibrillator may be required to control cardiac symptoms.